-- Be clear, concise and use plain language without jargon - Be open and honest about the planned activities - Understand your audience and ensure the message is targeted at them - Share the key message (s) with other staff who may be engaging with the same community members or stakeholders to ensure consistent messages. - Verify the accuracy of the key message with other staff across Council - Do not over promise - Address community concerns - Use all forms of media where possible.
+- Be clear, concise and use plain language without jargon. - Be open and honest about the planned activities. - Understand your audience and ensure the message is targeted at them. - Share the key message (s) with other staff who may be engaging with the same community members or stakeholders to ensure consistent messages. - Verify the accuracy of the key message with other staff across Council. - Not over promise. - Address community concerns. - Use all forms of media where possible.